 The easiest, most convenient, most economical, and most reliable way to make your tax payment is by E Check (Electronic Check / ACH payment).
 This can be done online or over the telephone.
 There is a modest charge of only $1.25 for paying by E Check.
 No actual check writing; no stamp, trips to the mailbox, no paper.
 Avoid the anxiety and delay of mailing your payment.
 The payment is secure and timely.
 The fee for an E Check is usually less than the fees incurred when using a credit, debit or ATM card to pay.
 Go to the following link: https://www.invoicecloud.com/cityofnorwalkct or call (203) 318-9523.

 Norwalk City Hall re-opened fully on May 21, 2021.
 The tax collector’s office is open for in person transactions, with no appointment necessary, from 8:30 am - 4:00 pm.
 Payments may be made by credit card, debit card, ATM card, check, money order, or cash.
-You must wear a face covering or mask that covers your mouth and nose when you enter City Hall.
-This requirement is imposed regardless of vaccination status.
+There is no longer a requirement to wear a mask in Norwalk City Hall although many employees and visitors still do.
 If you have questions about the mask policy or other COVID related policies, please contact the Mayor's Office, or refer to the Mayor's COVID 19 updates.